Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-The duration of the conjugation event, rather than the search time, likely limits the maximum conjugation rate in our experiments.
-From the perspective of a single donor cell, it takes on average a \lq search time\rq~\cite{kiorboe2009mechanistic,slomka2023encounter} \be t_\tn{search}=(\Gamma c_\tn{R})^{-1}, \ee to encounter a recipient cell.
-This time is displayed in Fig.~\ref{fig:Fig2}F for the recipient concentrations used in our experiments ($c_\tn{R}=\SI{1.05e7}{\per\milli\liter}$ for R1-19 and $c_\tn{R}=\SI{4.02e7}{\per\milli\liter}$ for F).
-The search time is of the same order as the experiment duration (30 min) at low shear rates and drops to several seconds at the highest shear rates.
-Thus, donor cells have very frequent encounters with recipient cells at high shear rates, whereas only a single donor-recipient interaction typically happens at low shear.
+The duration of conjugation events, rather than the search time between events, likely limits the measured maximum conjugation rate at intermediate and high shear rates.
+From the perspective of a single donor cell, it takes on average a search time~\cite{kiorboe2009mechanistic,slomka2023encounter} \be t_\tn{search}=(\Gamma c_\tn{R})^{-1} \ee to encounter a recipient cell.
+This time is illustrated in Fig.~\ref{fig:Fig2}F for the recipient cell concentrations used in our experiments and $r=\SI{1}{\micro\meter}$.
+The search time is of the same order as the experiment duration (30 min) at low shear rates and drops to around one second at the highest shear rates.
+Thus, over the duration of the experiment, a donor encounters more than a thousand potential recipients at high shear but only, on average, one recipient at low shear.
 Given that conjugation lasts at least several minutes~\cite{Babic_Science2008,Goldlust2023}, this estimate implies that the observed peak conjugation rate may be limited not by the search time but by the conjugation duration.
-Namely, donors may find a viable conjugation partner fast at the optimal shear rate and then spend the remaining time conjugating and are thus able to repeat the whole cycle at most a handful of times during the experiment.
-In a more dilute system, or when only a small subpopulation of cells represent viable recipients (e.g., due to phylogenetic distance~\cite{Sheppard2020} or the presence of compatible mating pair stabilization mechanisms~\cite{low2022mating}), cells may be limited by the search time at all shear rates.
+Namely, donors may find a viable conjugation partner rapidly~($\sim$ 1 min) at the optimal shear rate ($\dot\gamma=\SI{1e2}{\per\second}$) and then spend a much longer period conjugating, and are thus able to repeat the whole cycle at most a handful of times during the experiment, leaving many encounters that occur in the meantime unused.
+In a more dilute system, or when only a small subpopulation of cells represent viable recipients (e.g., due to phylogenetic distance~\cite{Sheppard2020} or incompatible mating pair stabilization mechanisms~\cite{low2022mating}), cells may be limited by the search time at all shear rates.
 In such scenarios, we expect that the maximum enhancement in the conjugation rate due to shear over diffusion alone will be even higher than the factor of five observed here.